The Contrast Paragraph’s topic sentence and content will use the same classes that you used for your Comparison Paragraph. For example:

 - Explain the differences and describe them in detail – give examples

-You WILL NOT talk about the similarities between the two items — you already did that in the Comparison Paragraph.
+You WILL NOT talk about the similarities between the two classes — you already did that in the Comparison Paragraph.

 The points of contrast should incorporate the skills you have developed in the description.
-Think about aspects of food that can be used to contrast them — taste, smell, texture, appearance — and develop your paragraph along those lines.
+Think about aspects of the courses that can be used to contrast them — lecture styles, homework, content, group work, etc. — and develop your paragraph along those lines.

-- Your paragraph will begin with the topic sentence, which will identify the type of food. the two places you have been served that food, and will claim that one is better than the other.
+- Your paragraph will begin with the topic sentence, which will identify the classes, the schools where you have taken those classes, and will claim that one is better than the other.

-- You will then decide what points you will use to contrast them — how they taste, how they smell, how they look, the texture, the quality, the ingredients — and think about how they are different.
+- You will then decide what points you will use to contrast them — teaching style, lecture style, online v in person, etc. — and think about how they are different.
 YOU ARE NOT TALKING ABOUT HOW THEY ARE SIMILAR.

-- Make sure that the paragraph is between 200 and 300 words long — no more, no fewer.
+- Make sure that the paragraph is between 200 and 300 words long.